VivekCR7/TEST/SQL-Basics-to-advance/README.md

  public | subquery | table | vivekcr7
 (1 row)
 ```
-now table is also deleted. now we also going to drop our database exercises.
+Now table is also deleted. now we also going to drop our database exercises.

-for that first move to different database using '\c'
+For that first move to different database using '\c', cause we cannot drop an active database.

 ```sql
 > \c postgres